2019 Permaculture Design Course (PDC) – Farm and Homestead Design

 Cliff Davis and Jennifer Albanese, co-own Spiral Ridge Permaculture, a family run education company specializing in permaculture, regenerative farming and nature connection.
-Their full-scale design firm offers consultation, master planning and implementation, in the same specialities, including Keyline® design.
-Jen and Cliff also run Southeast Organic Supply, a developing organic farm & garden supply company as well as the Spiral Ridge Farm & Nursery.
-They developed their business out of their passion to; address cultural and ecological issues that demand real and lasting solutions, encourage more people to homestead and help save family farms, by making them more ecological and productive.
-They have over 30 years of combined experience studying and applying permaculture in temperate, tropical/subtropical and dry land climates and have taught hundreds of students permaculture and homesteading skills.
+Their offer consultation and design in the same specialities.
+Jen and Cliff also run Pig & Leaf, an eco-farm and nursery, specializing in craft pork, artisanal vegetables and organic plants.
+They developed their businesses out of their passion to; address cultural and ecological issues that demand real and lasting solutions, encourage more people to homestead and help save family farms, by making them more ecological and productive.
+They have over 33 years of combined experience studying and applying permaculture in temperate, tropical/subtropical and dry land climates and have taught hundreds of students permaculture and homesteading skills.
 They live off-grid with their children in a naturally built home.

 Cliff has vast experience in the fields of permaculture, food forestry, organics, appropriate technology, natural building, deep nature connection and regenerative agriculture, that allow him to offer an integrative approach to land and culture repair.
 He empowers others to take a hands-on approach to design in his regular and advanced course offerings.
 His humor, straight-forward style and determination to make positive change, make him an engaging instructor, consultant and designer.
 He has taught over 64 classes & courses since 2004, and has taken over 28 professional development courses in various specialities.
 As a professional designer and consultant, he has worked for farms, intentional communities, school campuses and homesteaders.
 Cliff is the main instructor and curriculum developer for all Spiral Ridge courses.
 He took his permaculture design course in 2004 from the International Institute of Ecological Agriculture, where he earned his certificate.
 He later received his teacher training certificate from Dave Jacke, after which he co-taught the teacher training course, with him.
 Cliff has been featured in many podcasts/magazine articles and has been a speaker at many sustainability/farming events and conferences.
 Experience matters.
 For a detailed look at his experience, training & mentors as well as a list of courses that he has taught, check out his full resume.